 Why does this matter and what does it have to do with traumautic stress?

 There are times, especially when we are children, when our human experiences move in to our body / mind complex – but, due to our innocence and ignorance, they get stuck – and instead of moving through and out, we mistakenly draw conclusions on how these experiences relate to the self.
 Much like attachment or core wounds, these conclusions can easily become impressions held (or frozen) at the level of the other bodies (or koshas).
-This in turn, greatly affects the bliss body, clouding our perceptions and delaying our spiritual growth.
-In yoga, we believe that our soul’s purpose is to make as much spiritual growth or advancement as is possible, whilst residing in the body.
-It is only in the body, where we can be of service and make this spiritual progress.
+This in turn, greatly affects the bliss body, clouding our perceptions and delaying spiritual growth.

 This concept helped me to understand generational trauma and addiction, too.

 In time and with practice, a traumatized brain “re-wires” itself as new neural pathways are established.
 The good news for the trauma injured, is that we can and do grow a new neural network.
-Known as neuroplasticity, the brain has the ability to change and adapt due to experiences.
+Neuroplasticity is the brain’s ability to change and adapt due to experiences.
 This can involve functional changes due to brain damage (trauma) or structural changes due to learning something new or thinking the thoughts that support the development of new, healthy habits.
 In turn, the nervous system finally calms down and regulates itself.
-From here, we receive “a new body” that responds more intuitively, creatively and effectively to the stresses of the human experience.
+From here, we receive “a new body” that responds more intuitively, creatively and effectively to the inevitable stresses of the human experience.

 If you are unsure if you have trauma, you can learn more about adverse childhood experiences or ACE scores here.

-Children exposed to continual violence and addiction in the home tend to think differently.
+Children exposed to ongoing violence / addiction in the home tend to think differently.
 They often hang on to mental impressions and conclusions that may not be accurate, contributing to their dis-empowerment, loss of agency and self worth.
 Unresolved, this fracturing can play out through out life and become an underlying cause of dysfunction and disease.
+Meditation can help facilitate a return to wholeness.

 Recommended reading: